Categories: Technology

 The White House releases its report on the future of Artificial Intelligence with calls for ethical AI practices, and ironically, enhanced weapons systems.

-The White House is dead-set on bringing Artificial Intelligence applications to almost every facet government and industry, according to recent report by the Obama administration.
+The White House is dead-set on bringing Artificial Intelligence applications to almost every facet government and industry, according to a recent report by the Obama administration.

 The report, “Preparing for the Future of Artificial Intelligence,” outlines the US Government’s recommendations on using AI ethically for public good while simultaneously calling for the development of a “single, government-wide policy” on autonomous and semi-autonomous weapons.